viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 "Run Connection Automation" appears on the top of the diagram.
 Click on it.
 Select "All Automation", leave default values unchanged, and click OK.

 Another Vivado magic happened, and we now have the final diagram.
-I moved IPs around before I took this snapshot:
+I moved IPs around for more clarity before I took this snapshot:

 ![](pictures/final_diagram.png)

-Validate Design button or F6.
+To make sure that nothing was missed, click Validate Design button in the loolbar of the diagram (or press F6).

-Sources, right-click on system, select "Create HDL Wrapper", select "Let Vivado manage wrapper".
+HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on "system", select "Create HDL Wrapper", select "Let Vivado manage wrapper".

+Now we create the actual output of the design: Click "Generate Bitstream" in the Flow Navigator on the left.
+Synthesis and Implementation will be run automatically before bitstream generation.